Stroke is a leading cause of disability in both sexes, but it's not an equal-opportunity health crisis.

 If you have any of these symptoms, or observe them in someone else, call 911.
 Note the time when the symptoms began, and, if possible, bring a list of medications (or the prescription bottles themselves) to the hospital with you.

 Unlike a person having a possible heart attack, a person who might be having a stroke should not take an aspirin, because aspirin might worsen the bleeding caused by a hemorrhagic stroke.

 If you suspect someone is having a stroke, think FAST:

 At the hospital

 The chief FDA-approved medical treatment for people experiencing an ischemic stroke is tissue plasminogen activator (tPA), or alteplase, an enzyme that dissolves blood clots.
-For best effects, tPA must be delivered intravenously within three hours of the onset of symptoms.
+In clinical trials, patients taking tPA (brand name Activase), compared to controls, were 33% to 55% more likely to have little or no disability three months later.
+For best effects, tPA must be delivered intravenously within three hours of the onset of symptoms (see "Treatment delayed is treatment denied").
 The physician must be sure the person is actually having a stroke and that there is no bleeding in the brain.

 Other ways to address clots

 According to guidelines from the American Stroke Association, physicians may consider two other therapies when tPA can't be used or the clot does not respond to it.